Sebastian Janikowski: College career

 Janikowski attended Florida State University, where he played for coach Bobby Bowden's Florida State Seminoles football team.
 Bowden later said, "Boy, have you ever thought about how many national championships we might have won if we had Janikowski every year of my career?"
-In three seasons, he amassed a career scoring total of 324 points (3rd all-time for the school).
+In three seasons, Janikowski amassed a career scoring total of 324 points (3rd all-time for the school).
 In 1999, he won the Lou Groza Award for a second consecutive year, an honor given annually to the nation's top collegiate kicker.
 Janikowski is currently the only player to win this award two years consecutively.
 He became popular with fans for being able to placekick a kick-off through the endzone uprights, having done it so often that the stadium monitors would display field goal graphics even though it was a kick-off and not an actual field goal attempt.

 Janikowski was first called "Seabass" while playing for FSU.

 Janikowski's career at FSU was not without incident.
-In August 1998, he got into a fight outside of a Tallahassee bar and was charged with failure to leave the premises; he pled no contest to the misdemeanor offense.
+In August 1998, he got into a fight outside of a Tallahassee bar and was charged with failure to leave the premises; Janikowski pled no contest to the misdemeanor offense.
 That same year, the night after a season-ending win over rival Florida, Janikowski got into a fight at a local bar and was charged with battery.

 In the 1999 season, FSU was again in contention for a national title.
-Prior to the team's appearance in the national championship game (the 2000 Sugar Bowl in New Orleans, Louisiana), Janikowski declared his intentions to declare himself eligible for the 2000 NFL draft, saying his primary reason for foregoing his senior year was to pay for his mother to come to the United States.
+Prior to the team's appearance in the national championship game (the 2000 Sugar Bowl in New Orleans, Louisiana), Janikowski declared his intentions to declare himself eligible for the 2000 NFL draft, saying that his primary reason for foregoing his senior year was to pay for his mother to come to the United States.
 In his final game for FSU, Janikowski converted 5-of-5 PATs and kicked a 32-yard field goal, helping the Seminoles win their second national championship.

 Although Janikowski's skill as a kicker was unquestioned by NFL scouts, his off-the-field behavior was a cause of concern.
 In January 2000, Janikowski was partying with a group of friends when his high school friend was arrested at a nightclub.
-Janikowski, who later said he was thinking he could save everyone paperwork and the trouble, approached the arresting officer and asked how much it would take to let his friend go.
+Janikowski, who later said that he was thinking he could save everyone paperwork and the trouble, approached the arresting officer and asked how much it would take to let his friend go.
 He was then arrested for attempting to bribe an officer, a charge that carried a $5,000 fine, up to five years in prison, and possible deportation.
 Janikowski claimed that he thought he could pay a fine to have his friend released, but the officer interpreted the action as an attempted bribe.